-• occurs when there is a real or perceived imbalance of physical, emotional or psychological power or strength, or, may constitute a violation of law.
+C. occurs when there is a real or perceived imbalance of power or strength, or

-Bullying of an individual or group can be manifested through written, verbal, physical, emotional or psychological means and may occur in a variety of forms including, but not limited to:
+D. may constitute a violation of law.
+Bullying of a student or group of students can be manifested through written, verbal, physical, or emotional means and may occur in a variety of forms including, but not limited to

-• verbal, written/printed or graphic exposure to derogatory comments, extortion, exploitation, name
+A. verbal, written/printed or graphic exposure to derogatory comments, extortion, exploitation, name calling, or rumor spreading either directly through another person or group or through cyberbullying,